 - This event has passed.

-This event is FREE, but RSVP essential as spaces are limited.
-For more information on this event and to RESERVE A SEAT please email: firstname.lastname@example.org
+For more information on this event and to RSVP a ticket please email: firstname.lastname@example.org

 Mie Kohiyama, 46, journalist, founder and president of MoiAussiAmnesie association, gathering CSA survivors who have experienced repressed memory and aiming at the acknowledgement of repressed memory into French law.

 Author of “le petit vélo blanc” (under the pseudo Cecile B, Calmann Levy) testimony of my own story and first of this kind about repressed memory in France.

 Raped at the age of 5 by a cousin of 39.
 I regained memory of the facts 32 years later.
 I filed a report and became the first CSA survivor in France to go until the Supreme Court to ask for the acknowledgement of repressed memory.